-Hazleton, Pa., April 12 .- Andrew and two daughters.
-Murnar died at his home near Jeddo this morning, the result of injuries inflicted by brigands.
-When going home Monday night he was attacked by two him of his watch and other valuables.
-He resisted and they beat him into submission, smashing his bones and clubbing him about the body.
-To complete the jeb his assailants threw him into a mine hole, where he was found next day.
-He has since recovered sufficiently to till what happened him, but could not identify his assailants.
+Hazleton, Pa., April 12 -- Andrew Murnar died at his home near Jeddo this morning, the result of injuries inflicted by brigands.
+When going home He resisted and they beat him into submission, smashing his bones and clubbing him about the body.
+To complete He has since recovered sufficiently to t ll what happened him, but could not identify his assailants.
 The officers are now have a clue to the perpetrators.